-Heading out from Barcelona your wine journey starts with the Penedes Wine Region of Spain, famed as Cava country.
-Cava is a Spanish sparkling wine produced in the Traditional Method, as is Champagne.
-Cava was awarded it’s own D.O.
-(Denominación de Origin) or Wine Appellation in 1986 and, although there are a few Spanish wine regions that produce Cava, this is the main area of production, over 90%.
+Fly to Barcelona and start your wine trip in the Penedes Wine Region of Spain, famed as Cava country.
+Cava is a Spanish sparkling wine produced in the Traditional Method, just like Champagne.
+This Spanish bubbly was awarded it’s own D.O.
+(Wine Appellation) in 1986 and, although there are a few Spanish wine regions that produce Cava, the wine region of Penedes is the main area of production, over 90%.
 The Penedes wine region flagship grape variety is Xarel.lo making it the Penedes cava icon.
 Your visit to Penedes should include at least one of the spectacular modernist cava cellars as well as one of the emerging high- quality organic producers.

-Next stop is the La Rioja Wine Region of Spain.
+A not-to-be-missed stop is the Rioja Wine Region of Spain.
 Here we love to showcase the contrasts between historic and traditional wineries, some of them still making their own barrels and the sleek, modern cellars with amazing state-of -the-art wine-making techniques.
-In the Rioja wine region there is a heavy use of oak for long ageing here, which is the signature Rioja style, polished reds based mainly on Tempranillo but also Graciano and Garnacha blends.
+In the Rioja wine region there is a heavy use of oak for long ageing, which is the signature Rioja style, resulting in polished reds based mainly on Tempranillo but also Graciano and Garnacha blends.

-Crossing the border now you arrive to the beautiful Douro Valley in Portugal, considered one the most spectacular wine regions of the world with its characteristic terraced vineyards as the sloping hills meet the meandering river below.
-The famous port wine is made here at Quintas (estates) along a narrow river gorge that winds 100 miles through the mountain ranges and was once shipped downriver to the city of Porto in sail-boats called Rabelos, for ageing.
-Although famed as a producer of Port Wine, over the last few years the Douro wines have also grown in popularity.
+Crossing the border now you arrive to the beautiful Douro Valley wine region in Portugal, considered one the most spectacular wine regions of the world!
+Its characteristic terraced vineyards on the sloping hills meet the meandering river below.
+The in-vogue again Port wine is made here at various quintas (port wine cellars) along a narrow river gorge that winds 100 miles through the mountain ranges.
+Historically, Port wine was shipped downriver to the city of Porto for ageing, aboard sail-boats called Rabelos.
+Nowadays, the Douro Valley wine region of Portugal produces not only Port wines but also excellent reds mainly using the Touriga Nacional grape.

 You may like to include other wine regions of Spain and Portugal in your private wine tour, for example the up and coming Vinho Verde in northern Portugal and the rural, quaint and very authentic Alentejo wine region, half way between Andalucia and Lisbon.
 Just let us know and we can happily custom build your perfect wine tour based on your preferences.
 If you are looking for an ideal for the best route, have a look at our sample itinerary Wine Lovers Tour of Spain & Portugal .
-Contact us for pricing or to start custom building your Luxury Private Wine Tour.
+Contact us for pricing or to start custom building your perfect wine tour of Spain and Portugal!